movax01h/mmpy_bot_mk2/docs/contributing.rst

 #.
 In order to run the bot, it is advised to use an entrypoint Python file which defines your Mattermost server and bot account settings,
    as well as importing any custom plugins you may create.
-See the provided `entrypoint.py <https://github.com/attzonko/mmpy_bot/blob/main/entrypoint.py>`_  as a reference.
+See the provided `entrypoint.py <https://github.com/movax01h/mmpy_bot_mk2/blob/main/entrypoint.py>`_  as a reference.
-   To run your bot inside a docker container (not necessary, you can also just run `python entrypoint.py`) you can use the provided `docker-compose file <https://github.com/attzonko/mmpy_bot/blob/main/docker-compose.yml>`_.
+   To run your bot inside a docker container (not necessary, you can also just run `python entrypoint.py`) you can use the provided `docker-compose file <https://github.com/movax01h/mmpy_bot_mk2/blob/main/docker-compose.yml>`_.

 Testing
 =======

-mmpy_bot develops all tests based on pytest.
+mmpy_bot_mk2 develops all tests based on pytest.
 If you need to add your own tests and run tests, please install the dev requirements.

     .. code-block:: bash

         $ pip install -r dev-requirements.txt

-All the tests are put in ``mmpy_bot\tests``.
+All the tests are put in ``mmpy_bot_mk2\tests``.
 There are two test packages: :code:`unit_tests` and :code:`integration_tests`.